Learning alongside students from all over the world

-Scholarships: any French or European students awarded the CROUS scholarship (26% of students in 2016) pay no tuition fees and also receive complementary aid from Sciences Po
+- Scholarships: any French or European students awarded the CROUS scholarship pay no tuition fees and also receive additional aid from Sciences Po.

-Tuition fee exemptions, which apply to more than a third of students (34%), including but not limited to the CROUS scholars
+- Tuition fee exemptions, which apply to more than a third of students (35%), including but not limited to the CROUS scholars.

 These provisions complement our sliding scale system of fee allocation, a unique policy that aims to address financial inequality amongst students by adapting the cost of studies according to household income.
 All students whose tax residence falls within the European Economic Area can benefit from this scheme.